andmatt/andmatt.github.io/_posts/2018-05-05-postgres_json.md

   config.to_sql(name='important_data', con=conn, if_exists='append', index=False)
 ```

-For reading SQL in Python, it is actually easier to use the `pandas` `read_sql_query` argument and pass in the database connection.
-(The psycopg2 cursor will return output in a harder to use nested tuple format)
+For reading SQL in Python, the easiest method is to use the `pandas` `read_sql_query` argument and pass in the database connection.
+(The psycopg2 cursor will return output in a hard to use nested tuple format)

 ```python
 import pandas as pd